Updated: Jul 12

 Things are Changing with Technology and Care Model

 Things are also changing with patients becoming more informed with ready access to information on the web.
-Innovative models of care like the value-based care model have increased importance on medical records where performance is related to earnings.
+Innovative models like the value-based care model have increased importance on medical records where performance is related to earnings.

 There is an increasing trend of discomfort and vulnerability among the stakeholders in the healthcare industry- who should be responsible for the ownership and privacy of patient data?